 Resident landowners and their immediate family (husband, wife, and children residing at home or on land owned or leased by the landowner) may trap furbearers and hunt their property for small game without obtaining a hunting or trapping license.

 Landowners are also exempted from state licensing requirements for waterfowl hunting on their property but must purchase a Federal Waterfowl Stamp if they wish to hunt ducks, geese, swans, and mergansers.
 All laws and rules (Example: season dates, bag limits) pertaining to hunting and trapping must be followed.

 Walk-In Areas (General Hunting Access)

 South Dakota has a rich hunting heritage; one that includes lots of game and lots of places to hunt.
-For the past 15 years, GFP has been working hard to maintain that rich heritage by providing hunting access on privately owned lands.
+Since 1988, GFP has been working hard to maintain that rich heritage by providing hunting access on privately owned lands.
 The department does this by contracting with landowners who have CRP or other valuable wildlife habitat.
 The landowner opens the land to unlimited, free public hunting, which is open to foot-traffic only hunting, in exchange for a small payment and immunity from non-negligent liability.
-It has been a great program and currently has more than 900,000 acres enrolled.
-For more information or assistance, go to the Fact Sheet.
+It has been a great program and currently has more than one million acres enrolled.
+For more information or assistance, call your local GFP contact.

 Controlled Hunting Access Program (CHAP)

 In 2008, the South Dakota Game, Fish & Parks kicked off a new hunting access initiative, the Controlled Hunting Access Program (CHAP).
 CHAP is a cooperative effort between private landowners and the Game, Fish & Parks to open up additional private land to public game hunting.